axiom-data-science/portal-docs/overview.rst

 	* **Dot plots:** consist of data points plotted on a fairly simple scale.
 Dot plots are suitable for small to moderate sized data sets to highlight clusters and gaps, as well as outliers.
 When dealing with larger data sets (around 20–30 or more data points) the box plot or histogram may be more efficient, as dot plots may become too cluttered after this point.
 	* **Curtain plots:** show a visual summary of vertical profiling data.
 If data is available at depth, the chart will show depth on the y-axis with the values represented by colors.

-	For more details, please see the :ref:`Customize Data Charts <customize-data-charts-how-to>` page.
+	For more details, please see the :ref:`Customize Data Charts <customize-data-charts>` page.

 	.. _climatology-and-anomaly-charts: